aaronzhfeng/quantify_credibility/nli-semantic-clustering/README.md

 - **Worse accuracy**: NLI clustering reduced accuracy by 8-12% on some datasets
 - **Worse ECE**: Calibration metrics degraded instead of improving

+**Root Cause Identified**: Using strict bidirectional equivalence for BOTH clustering AND grading.

+**Solution Implemented**: Dual-mode NLI system:
+- **Clustering**: Strict bidirectional (A ↔ B) - preserves uncertainty measurement
+- **Grading**: Loose unidirectional (A → B) + substring - accepts verbose answers

-This module provides tools to **debug and fix** these issues through threshold adjustment and detailed analysis.
+This module provides tools to **test and validate** this fix through threshold adjustment and detailed analysis.

 ## 📁 Structure